bootstrap-buddies/datschess-documentation/tableOfContents.md

       * https://github.com/bootstrap-buddies/datschess-documentation/tree/main/homeworkEssays

-1. Summary of Hours and Justification (one per individual team member)
+1. Summary of Hours and Justification
     - AJ Delcimmuto: 50 hours -> designed new features for the front end application.
 Built a websocket that is used to send messages between the front end and the chess engine.
 Reconfigured the engine to add support for asyncronous pipe messages from the web socket.
     - Chris Tatlonghari:
     - Joe Snider: